oclint/oclint-docs/rules/convention.rst

                 break;
         }
     }

 NonCaseLabelInSwitchStatement
 -----------------------------

 **Since: 0.6**

-It is very confusing when default label is not the last label in a switch statement.
+It is very confusing when label becomes part of the switch statement.

 This rule is defined by the following class: `oclint-rules/rules/convention/NonCaseLabelInSwitchStatementRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/convention/NonCaseLabelInSwitchStatementRule.cpp>`_

 **Example:**

 .. code-block:: cpp